iterative/dvc.org/content/docs/user-guide/how-to/run-dvc-on-windows.md

 If you are using Windows and you are working with people or environments (e.g. production) that are not, you’ll probably run into line-ending issues at some point.
-This is because Windows uses both a carriage-return character and a linefeed character for newlines in its files (CLRF), whereas macOS and Linux systems use only the linefeed character (LF).
+This is because Windows uses both a carriage-return character and a linefeed character for newlines in its files (CRLF), whereas macOS and Linux systems use only the linefeed character (LF).

 Since DVC is using content-based checksums for your pipeline dependencies,